silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

-# ADFS 2.0 setup and configuration
+# ADFS setup and configuration

-This guide explains how to configure ADFS for acting as an Identity Provider (IdP) for this module.
+This guide provides an example of how to configure ADFS for acting as an Identity Provider (IdP) for this module.
+We assume you have already followed the [SAML Service Provider (SP) Setup](docs/en/saml_setup.md) guide.

+This is not an exhaustive guide, and it only covers one operating system (Windows Server 2008 RC2) and one specific version of ADFS (2.0).

+As an implementor of the IdP, you will need to ensure the following have been set up:

+* Establishing bi-directional trust between SP and IdP
+* Adding a claim rule to send LDAP attributes
+* Adding a claim rule to use objectId as nameidentifier
+* Ensuring compatible hash algorithm is used

+This guide will hopefully give you enough context to do so.

 ## Install ADFS 2.0